How Do You Stack Up? A Look Into Robotic Palletizing

 System Reset and Placement Count Override

-This makes an operator's task much easier and safer than if they had to adjust count manually.
+This makes an operator's task much easier and safer than if they had to manually adjust the count.
 Otherwise, the operator would have to create a short stack and finish the stack by hand or go inside the cell to make the configuration of the pallet the same as the current count in the robot after an error in stacking.

-With an HMI, the system offers more flexibility in the way it can stack.
+With an HMI, the system offers more flexibility in the way it can stack products.
 It allows for versatility in the types of products moved simultaneously through one lane.
-The operator can simply type in updated product dimensions, amount of layers, and slip sheet placements, as needed.
+The operator can simply type in updated product dimensions, the number of layers, and slip sheet placements, as needed.

 The robot can then offset its pick and place positions to match the box changes, allowing for a much more versatile system.
 With this arrangement, future products can easily run through the system with little interference.